nixworks/public/README.md

 ##### Brexit negotiations
 ### [After talks with Prime Minister of the United Kingdom Theresa May and Secretary of State for Exiting the European Union David Davis in London, E.U. chief negotiator Michel Barnier calls on the United Kingdom to make a choice on what sort of future relationship it wants with the European Union after Brexit. ](/news/2018/02/5/after-talks-with-prime-minister-of-the-united-kingdom-theresa-may-and-secretary-of-state-for-exiting-the-european-union-david-davis-in-londo.md)
-_Context: Prime Minister, Brexit, Michel Barnier, David Davis, Theresa May, Brexit negotiations, Secretary of State for Exiting the European Union, London, European Union, United Kingdom_
+_Context: David Davis, Michel Barnier, Prime Minister, European Union, Brexit, Secretary of State for Exiting the European Union, United Kingdom, London, Brexit negotiations, Theresa May_

 ##### 2017 Dutch-Turkish diplomatic incident
 ### [The Netherlands withdraw their ambassador in Ankara and say that they will not accept a new Turkish ambassador in The Hague.
 Dutch foreign minister Halbe Zijlstra says, "We have not agreed on how to normalise ties." ](/news/2018/02/5/the-netherlands-withdraw-their-ambassador-in-ankara-and-say-that-they-will-not-accept-a-new-turkish-ambassador-in-the-hague-dutch-foreign-m.md)